Haise777/AnsiColors/README.md

 <h2 align="center">AnsiStyles</h2>
 <h4 align="center">Lightweight, simple library that provides a easy and intuitive way for adding color to your console applications, allowing you to add multiple different colors and styles to the same string variable.</h4>
+<h4 align="center">Comes with 256 colors and 4 font styles for both background and foreground.</h4>

 <div align="center">

   <a href="">![Static Badge](https://img.shields.io/badge/.NET-6.0-%233502b8?style=flat-square)</a>